Anusha-Phaniraj/Projects/Simple-VAE/README.md

 ### Loss Function
 The loss function has two components:

   #### Reconstruction Loss
   - Measures how well the generated image matches the input image.
   - Calculated using binary cross-entropy.

   #### KL Divergence
   - Encourages the latent space to have a standard normal distribution.
   - Analytically computed.

 ### Optimizer
-- We use the Adam optimizer to update model parameters during training.
+- Adam optimizer is used to update model parameters during training.

 ### Training Loop
 - The VAE is trained for the specified number of epochs.